Pentax *ist DS ~ Sunset Over the Palm House

 The first camera in the series, the Pentax *istD, was launched in 2003 and targeted both professional photographers and amateurs, with the latter being the primary focus.
 It seems that professionals have traditionally leaned towards brands like Hasselblad, Nikon, or Canon.

-The first camera in the series – *istD – was known for its lightweight and ergonomic design, making it one of the smallest and most portable DSLRs on the market at the time.
+The *istD, which was equipped with 6.1 megapixel sensor, was known for its light weight and ergonomically succesful design, making it one of the smallest and most portable DSLRs on the market at the time.

 It’s been quite a winding path, you could say—one that now looks backward in time as my interest in older, if not outright vintage, gear has grown.